Stop Taking Parent Loans for Your Kids’ College Education

 How to Pay as You Go

-Paying for college with money saved and invested is definitely the cheapest way to go because a great deal of the money you send to the college will come from interest, dividends, and capital gains.
+Paying for college with money saved and invested is the cheapest way to go because a great deal of the money you send to the college will come from interest, dividends, and capital gains.
 But you have to start early to get those benefits.

 Use current income

 Spending current income—either the parents’, the student’s, or a combination of both—is a more costly way to pay as you go.
-This will definitely require a change in lifestyle and considerable sacrifice.
-But when you’re finished, you’re really finished.
+This will require a change in lifestyle and considerable sacrifice.
+But when you’re finished, you’re finished.
 The education will be paid for in full.
 Achieving that goal is definitely worth the sacrifices required.

 Work for the school

 Many private colleges give an excellent discount to the children of college employees.
 There are lots of jobs on a big campus other than teaching positions.
 Check it out.
 You never know what you might find.
-Several colleges that I know of offer free tuition to the family members of school employees.
+Several colleges I know of offer free tuition to the family members of school employees.

 Seek out discounts for pastors and missionaries